merrilymeredith/zelda/README.md

 - more tests
   - how to make interconnected bits easier to test
   - probably a better practice for ecto tests
+- Slacker doesn't seem to cover "match my own name" right now, so public commands are hard-coded to match `/^zelda:/` to get the bot's attention, no matter what name.

 LICENSE